VinInn/TwoFloat/README.md

 3. A set of operators implementing the 4 arithmetic operations and comparisons
 4. A small set of elementary functions plus some utilities

-## Usage
+### Usage

-The TwoFloat class is designed to be a seamless drop-in replacement for float-types in any code included templated libraries such as Eigen.
+The TwoFloat class is designed to be a seamless drop-in replacement for float-types in any code, included templated libraries such as Eigen.

 Implicit conversions to and from the single-word type (the template argument) are supported.
 That will also allow the implicit promotion to double following the C++ language rule often producing not the result the coder expected.